M-o-a-T/moat/README.rst

 Message content
 ---------------

-MoatBus devices shall be auto-discoverable.
+MoaT bus devices shall be auto-discoverable.
 Each device carries a data dictionary; if there's not enough ROM for it, the dictionary may be stored on the server and referred to by name.